Pisco: Recession of Peruvian pisco

 Historians state that the first grapes ever imported arrived in 1553.
 The production of pisco started at the end of the 16th century.
 After the process of fermentation and distillation the juice from the grapes was then made in to liquor.
 This juice was then stored in clay jars called piscos.

 The entire southern coast of Peru was struck by the 1687 Peru earthquake, which destroyed the cities of Villa de Pisco and Ica.
 Wine cellars in the affected area collapsed and mud containers broke, causing the nation's wine-growing industry to collapse.

 In the early 18th century, wine production in Peru exceeded that of pisco.
 By 1764, pisco production dwarfed that of wine, representing 90% of the grape beverages prepared.
 With the suppression of the Society of Jesus in Spanish America, Jesuit vineyards were auctioned off, and new owners typically did not have the same expertise as the Jesuits – leading to a production decline.

 In the late 18th century the Spanish Crown allowed the production of rum in Peru, which was cheaper and of lower quality than pisco.
 In the 19th century demand for cotton in industrialized Europe caused many Peruvian winegrowers to shift away from vineyards to more lucrative cotton planting, contributing further to the decline of wine production and the pisco industry which depended on it.
 This was particularly true during the time of the American Civil War (1861–1865) when cotton prices skyrocketed due to the Blockade of the South and its cotton fields.

 Pisco was also popular in the US, in San Francisco and nearby areas of California since the 1830s, during the Gold Rush, in the 1860s, and early to mid 1900s.

-In 1933, Chile was exporting good quality wines.
-However, they wanted to add their own version of Pisco in their wine shipments.
-Chileans did not know what to call it at first so, they called it pisco, because it was already a reputable name.

 Origin dispute

 There has been some controversy over whether Pisco originated in Chile or Peru.
 Both countries say that pisco is their national drink.
 Peru and Chile both rely on agricultural development for exportation.
 However, culture and history is what drives this dispute.
 Both countries want to show national spirit and have the right to call the centuries-old pisco their own.
-The earliest mention of pisco in official records is from the early 1600s in Ica, Peru: a man by the name of Pedro Manuel died and mentioned pisco production equipment in his will.

 There may never be a specific geographical designation when it comes to the branding of pisco.
 There will almost never be a label that says "Peruvian pisco" or "Chilean pisco" as there is a special agreement for protection of the beverage.
 This agreement prohibits many kinds of branding that suggest country names.